ashiven/youtube-networks/README.md

 ## About

-This is a simple tool that can be used for network analysis around Youtube videos.
+This is a simple tool that can be used to analyze the channel landscape around concrete YouTube videos.
 It was developed as part of a programming project at TU Berlin.
-For more information about the features, please refer to the [documentation](src/README.md).
+For more information on the functionalities, please refer to the [documentation](src/README.md).

 ## Getting Started